 Prevents bone loss.
 Fosamax (Alendronate) is a first-choice treatment for osteoporosis and is available as a generic, but taking it can be a hassle.
 Prevents bone loss.
 Prolia (Denosumab) is an effective and convenient treatment for osteoporosis if other options haven’t worked or aren’t appropriate for you.
 There’re risks of some rare side effects, so make sure you're following up with your doctor regularly.
 Find lowest prices Save on your next prescription.
 Be sure you’re getting the lowest price for your medication, even if you have insurance.
-Reviews & ratings Everyone Men Women Button Group.
-All currently active Everyone Men Women All ages 18-34 35-54 55+ Button Group.
-All currently active All ages 18-34 35-54 55+ 4.291666666666667 Fosamax
+Reviews & ratings Everyone Men Women Filter group.
+All currently selected Everyone Men Women All ages 18-34 35-54 55+ Filter group.
+All currently selected All ages 18-34 35-54 55+ 4.291666666666667 Fosamax

 Reviews for Fosamax (Alendronate)

-of people say Fosamax (Alendronate) is worth it
+of people (All ages) say Fosamax (Alendronate) is worth it

 say it works well